maticnetwork/whitepaper/README.md

 ### Block Producer Layer {#bplay}

-At the base layer, we have Delegate nodes chosen by the Stakers of the PoS layer by voting for every checkpointing interval.
-These Delegates will be required to have Proof of Solvency and KYC to be nominated for Delegates.
-These Delegates will also run the Matic Deposit bridge.
+At the base layer, we have Block Producer nodes chosen by the Stakers of the PoS layer by voting for every checkpointing interval.
+These Block Producers will be required to have Proof of Solvency and KYC to be nominated for Block Producers.
+These Block Producers will also run the Matic Deposit bridge.

 Block Producers accept transactions through the Matic VM and create a block every 1 second.